 We believe that the new government has been front-loading and implementing a comprehensive set of structural reforms, which should support economic growth over the longer term,” BBC

-However, with persistent deficiency in demand, supply side policies will not be sufficient for tackling the unemployment problem.
+However, with a persistent deficiency in demand, supply side policies will not be sufficient for tackling the unemployment problem.

 Should Spain Leave the Eurozone?